 - iTunes (before macOS 10.15 Catalina)

-The Downloads folder is the most common destination for storing downloaded items(How to find downloads on Mac) and thus making a great starting place to find large files.
-Checking Applications and Documents folders are also apt for discovering large software and Office documents.
+The Downloads folder is the most common destination for storing downloaded items (How to find downloads on Mac) and thus makes a great starting place to find large files.
+Checking the Applications and Documents folders is also apt for discovering large software and Office documents.

 Besides, you should go over your desktop to see if you have left large files there and forgotten to delete them.
-Moreover, since files you move to Trash are still on your hard drive until they are completely deleted, you should empty the Trash periodically.
+Moreover, since files you move to the Trash are still on your hard drive until they are completely deleted, you should empty the Trash periodically.

 If your Mac is running macOS Catalina or earlier, take a look at the folder where iTunes stores your iPad and iPhone backups.
 Depending on the amount of data on your devices and the frequency of backups, this folder could potentially take up tens of gigabytes.